‣ Astra CLI

 🖥️ Sample output

-key twice to get a list of options.
+key twice to get a list of available options.

 🖥️ Sample output